aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/convert-list-object-or-table-to-range/_index.md

 keywords: "Convert a list object(table) to range in an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support conversion a list object(table) to range in an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 30
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Convert list object to range in an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Convert list object to range in an Excel worksheet
 ---

 This REST API indicates `convert table or list object to range` in an Excel worksheet.